tenancy/docs/docs/hyn/5.4/spatie-medialibrary.md

 ## Integration

-This section of the tutorial assumes that you have successfully [created at least 2 hostnames](creating-tenants) and successfully have accessed them via your local environment setup.
+This section of the tutorial assumes that you have successfully [created at least 2 hostnames](creating-tenants) and have successfully accessed them via your local environment setup.

-We need to extend the `Media` eloquent model of the Medialibrary package so that we can add the necessary changes we need in order for these two models to be tenant aware.
+We need to extend the `Media` eloquent model of the Medialibrary package so that we can add the necessary changes for these two models to be tenant aware.

-1. Create a Media.php file and place them inside your `app` directory, next to your `User.php`.
-Make sure that these files extend `Spatie\MediaLibrary\Models\Media::class`.
+1. Create a Media.php file and place it inside your `app` directory, next to your `User.php`.
+Make sure that this class extends `Spatie\MediaLibrary\Models\Media::class`.

 `App\Media.php` - extends from `SpatieMedia` and uses the `UsesTenantConnection` trait.
 ```php